lukemperez/lmp-hugo/README.md

-# lukemperez.com

-Personal and technical files to host webpage on GitHub Pages.
-Copyright 2020.
+Personal and technical files to host [webpage](www.lukemperez.com) on GitHub Pages.
+Copyright 2011--2021.

 Work in progress---I'm basically a plain a website amateur.